saturneric/GpgFrontend-Manual/src/content/docs/guides/key-group.md

 ---
 title: Key Groups
+description: Create and use key groups in GpgFrontend to encrypt to multiple recipients at once, treating a collection of public keys as a single key.
 ---

 A Key Group is a powerful feature in GpgFrontend that allows you to manage and